bsdrks/graaf/README.md

 ### Operations

-Build and query graphs made with standard collections, or implement the operation traits for your own types.
+Build and query graphs made with standard collections, or implement the operation traits for your types.

 ```rust
 use {